NCSU-STAC/Neighborhood-Classification/patch-based/multi-class/L3-clf/Readme.txt

-train*.py - to train the model for the current level of classification testNet.py - to verify the correctness of the model on the sample test set slumMultiNet.py - the neural net used for this purpose classifyImage.py - classify entire image, patch by patch with a stride = length of the patch
+train*.py - to train the model for the current level of classification testNet.py - to verify the correctness of the model on the sample test set slumMultiNet.py - the neural net used for this purpose